training-practice-sofkau/C3-2023-Angular-Frontend-Uruguay/README.md

 1. Perform data transformations on the Customer array.
 2. 6 operations must be performed on the array of customers, 3 with observables and 3 without observables.
 3. Each operation must have at least 2 functional operators.
+4. Create a pure function.
+5. Create a composition of functions.
+6. Create a higher order function.

 >example: array.filter().map() or from(array).pipe( filter(), map() )